 If you have been a friend of Riverbend for any period of time, you’ll know that we have previously written about and referred to Structural Insulated Panels (SIPs) on several occasions.
 This is because almost 30 years ago we were able to seamlessly incorporate the ancient technique of timber framing, known for perfect-fitting connections, with the innovation of SIPs, also known for perfect-fitting connections.
 The result was, and remains, a robust, energy efficient, structural shell.

 The use of SIPs offers several benefits to builders and customers alike.
 Building walls and roofs with SIPs takes less time than stick frame building.
 Less building time equates to decreased labor costs which saves you money.
 Even when a builder is unfamiliar with the use of SIPs, the benefits of use remain.
-This is because we offer technical assistance (TA) for the SIP installation.
-Part of our Total Home Solution™ process, our technical assistance with SIPs also increases general efficiency on your build site.
+That is why we offer technical assistance (TA) for the SIP installation as well as different Structural Shell construction services.

 Building with SIPs is an advancement in timber framing that additionally benefits you and the environment.
 Because a well-built, energy efficient home has the ability to significantly reduce energy usage, thus you will see a reduced cost on your monthly heating and cooling bills.